zxc916684603/ecs/intl.en-US/Block Storage/Shared Block Storage.md

 In a traditional cluster architecture, multiple computing nodes require access to the same copy of data so that the entire cluster can continue providing business services even when one or more computing nodes fail.
 If data files are stored in Shared Block Storage devices and these devices are managed through the cluster file system, data consistency can be guaranteed between multiple front-end computing nodes during concurrent read/write operations.

-Shared Block Storage is designed designed to be implemented in high-availability architectures required by enterprise-level applications.
+Shared Block Storage is designed for high-availability architectures required by enterprise-level applications.

 ## Limits {#section_fnr_hjr_f9t .section}